OpenNMT/OpenNMT/doc/tree/details/train.md

 word_vec_size
 :   Word embedding sizes [500]

+feat_vec_exponent
+:   If the feature takes N values, then theembedding dimension will be set to N^exponent [0.7]

 input_feed
 :   Feed the context vector at each time step as additional input (via concatenation with the word embeddings) to the decoder. [true]